 5.2 What This Means in Practice

 BitLease is not able to lend your Bitcoin to hedge funds, trading companies, and other third parties.
 BitLease is not able to use your Ethereum as collateral for our borrowings and hedging requirements.
-Your assets cannot be used as margin on any exchange, derivatives platforms, or any kind of lending, liquidity, or yield-generating platforms, all for the benefit of BitLease.
+Your assets cannot be used as margin on any exchange, derivatives platforms, or any kind of lending, liquidity, or yield-generating platforms, for the benefit of BitLease.
 In the same way, your stablecoins cannot be used as collateral for our borrowings and hedging requirements.
 The only use of your assets is to hold them in MPC escrow on your behalf, to stake them on your instruction, and to release them upon Full Settlement, Buyout, and Termination.

 5.3 Contrast with Industry Practice